-Prerequisite(s): Computer Literacy (COMP 085) or equivalent.
+Prerequisite(s): None.
 Not open to students with credit for DCOM 117 or WEBD 117.

 This course provides students with advanced instruction in graphic editing software.
 Projects will use tools, layers and filters to edit and create digital images for use in design.
 Note: Students without access to Franklin University's computer laboratories will be required to obtain software at the student's expense.